 Final UST Training

-The public can review information on all the facilities subject to UST regulatins within Solano County and throughout California at CalEPA Regulated Site Portal.
+The public can also review information on all the facilities subject to UST regulatins within Solano County and throughout California at CalEPA Regulated Site Portal.

 Under a contract with the State Water Resources Control Board, the Environmental Health Services Division conducts the Local Oversight Program, to oversee the abatement and cleanup of releases of hazardous substances from underground storage tank systems.
 For further information review Site Mitigation Program.